The Code Overlay: Show the Code!

 A range of factors make mapping phonemes to graphemes difficult when the code is not made visible.
 Phonemies help make complex concepts far easier to understand—even for toddlers.
 Some of these concepts aren’t even considered by skilled readers! 🙂 You can’t teach (or guide children to see) concepts you are unaware of.

-Over 85% of the children in Reception, in the schools I support, can read and spell over 400 high-frequency words.
+Over 85% of the children in Reception, in the schools we support, can read and spell over 400 high-frequency words.
 Many of these words are considered ‘irregular’ because they contain at least one GPC that is not explicitly taught.
 Additionally, many include GPCs the child has not yet learned within the four code levels but will encounter later.
-This is because they are learning them with our tech, and not a human.
+This is because they are learning them with our tech.
 All children can learn at their pace.
+You can do this on a 1:1 basis through Speedie Readies!
+The Dual-Route Learning Pathway to Word Mapping Mastery.
+Train as a Speedie Readies tutor here

 If the Phonemies were not there Spencer would struggle to understand